 “I took his dough recipe and cut it down (from 500 pieces) to 20.
 Once I got that right, I built it back up,” Vanessa says.
 “The dough derives from his recipe, but I built it back up from 20.”

 Anyone who has worked with multiplying recipes understands this process.
 It’s part of making a recipe agree with your flour, your kitchen temperature, your own set of variables.

 Tattooed on Casey’s inner forearm are her grandparent’s initials — inked before she and her sister launched their business.
 Babcia and Jaju are right there as Casey folds the supple, buttery dough over the potato and cheese filling.

-Heather Atwood is the managing editor of The Other Cape.
 Katie Noble is a Boston-based photographer.